How to publish with EESC

 - Periodic confirmation of content

-If you have an idea for a potential publishing project (new or a revision), please ask your program leader or administrator for input and approval.
+If you have an idea for a potential project (new or a revision), please ask your program leader or administrator for input and approval.

 • Appropriate scope